|Associate Director:||Laralee Davenport|

 - Official transcripts and certificates

-- A copy of the identification page of the passport
+- A copy of the identification page of your passport

-Students that are currently studying at another U.S. college or university on an F-1 visa who wish to transfer to Dixie State University will need to provide all of the above, along with a transcript from their current college and an International Student Transfer Form from Dixie State University.
+Students that are currently studying at another U.S. college or university on an F-1 visa who wish to transfer to Dixie State University will need to provide all of the above, along with a transcript from their current college and the DSU International Student Transfer Form.

 In order for you to receive credit for college work completed outside of the US, you will need to send your transcript to a credential evaluation service.
 They will verify that your course work is equivalent to course work taken at a regionally accredited college or university in the U.S. There is a fee involved.
 Once a transcript from a credential evaluation service is received, you will also need to provide a certified English translation of the course descriptions for courses to be evaluated for a specific equivalent; otherwise all courses will be transferred as elective credit.